Dijon France is a Great City to enjoy the Freedom of the Segway

 The other Maille Boutique is in Paris and it was videotaped for an episode of Travel Channel’s Bizarre Foods with Host Andrew Zimmern.

-Visitors from all over the world pack the tiny shop to pick from 50 varieties including best selling favorites black currant, gingerbread, chardonnay, blue cheese, walnut and mango.
-Ever year the shop develops eight new flavors so the selection is constantly changing.
+Visitors from all over the world pack the tiny shop to pick from 50 varieties including best selling favorites black currant, gingerbread, chardonnay, blue cheese, walnut, and mango.
+Every year the shop develops eight new flavors so the selection is constantly changing.

 Even though the mustard seed has been around since civilization began, it took the potassium-rich soil and climate of the Burgundy region to perfect the yellow flowering plant.